Investing in bitcoin isn’t a decision you should make lightly or without being properly informed about all the potential risks involved.

 - You have spare money to lose

-Let’s be honest: the main reason people are investing in bitcoin, according to an article on kjøpe aksjer, is because they see an opportunity – or at least the chance – to score a quick financial gain.
+Let’s be honest: the main reason people are investing in bitcoin is because they see an opportunity – or at least the chance – to score a quick financial gain.

 In fact, some people are approaching bitcoin almost the way they do buying lottery tickets.
 In other words, they are putting money into bitcoin knowing that they could get a big payoff, but they could just watch their money go up in smoke as well.